Medical Training Initiative - information for Trusts

 Trust MTI Fee

-The MTI scheme is philanthropic in nature, and in order to keep costs to the applicants down, and to be able to maintain the amount of activity, support and service we provide to MTI doctors and its hosts, Trusts are required to contribute financially to the process.
+The MTI scheme is philanthropic in nature, and in order to keep costs to the applicants down, and to be able to maintain the amount of activity, support and service we provide to MTI doctors and their hosts, Trusts are required to contribute financially to the process.

 The fees allow UK hospitals to: